Mufasa: Creation

-Screenwriter Linda Woolverton described writing Mufasa's death as realizing they would need to make him "the greatest father that ever lived" for his death to feel particularly impactful.
+Hahn credited directors Minkoff and Roger Allers with deepening Mufasa and Simba's relationship, such as when the cub places his paw inside of his father's pawprint.
+Allers was particularly attached to the material, due to his own father having died shortly before he started working on the film, and hoped to dedicate The Lion King to all fathers.
+Screenwriter Linda Woolverton described writing Mufasa's death as realizing they would need to make him "the greatest father that ever lived" for his death to feel impactful.
 By the time Minkoff became involved, they had already decided Mufasa would die from a stampede, albeit in a less brutal manner.
 Death via stampede was chosen because lions lack natural predators.
 (Note: Although Mufasa's exact cause of death is not shown on-screen after Scar throws him from the cliff, critics agree that the character was "trampled to death" by the stampeding wildebeests.)
 His cause of death was one of the few ideas that remained unchanged during production, although there were some early discussions brainstorming exactly how Mufasa should die.
 While doing research for the film, Woolverton suggested "drowning" Mufasa in a wildebeest stampede, after seeing photographs of "how frenetic and unstoppable" wildebeests are when migrating.
 Minkoff lobbied in favor of exploring Mufasa's death in more detail, which was unusual for an animated film at the time.
 The director also understood the risk of killing a character as important as Mufasa after viewers had already become attached.